 How to do Web Scraping with Puppeteer and NodeJS

-Web scraping and crawling is the process of automatically extracting large amounts of data from the web.
-Data extraction is on the rise, but most websites don't provide data via API.
-Follow this tutorial to learn how to use Puppeteer for web scraping in NodeJS and extract that information.
+Web scraping is the process of automatically extracting large amounts of information from the internet.
+Data extraction is on the rise, but most websites don't provide it willingly or via API.

-Does it sound like a web scraper?
-Let's dive in!
+Does it sound like a web spider?
+Surely!

-Axios and Cheerio are an excellent option for web scraping with Javascript.
-That approach has two problems: scraping dynamic content and anti-scraping software.
-We'll see later how to avoid and bypass antibot systems.
+Axios and Cheerio are excellent options for scraping with JavaScript.
+However, that poses two issues: crawling dynamic content and anti-scraping software.
+We'll cover how to bypass anti-bot systems a bit later in the article.

-Since Puppeteer is a headless browser, it has no problem with dynamic content.
-It will load the target page and run the Javascript present on the page.
-Maybe triggering XHR requests to get extra content.
-You wouldn't be able to extract that with a static scraper.
-Or single-page applications (SPA), where the initial HTML is almost empty of data.
+Since Puppeteer is a headless browser, it has no problem scraping dynamic content.
+It'll load the target page and run the JS on it, maybe even trigger XHR requests to get extra content.
+You wouldn't be able to do that with a static scraper.
+Or Single-page applications (SPAs), where the initial HTML is almost empty of data.

-It will also render images and allow you to take screenshots.
-You could program your script to go to a certain page and take a screenshot every day at the same hour.
-Then analyze them to gain a competitive advantage.
+What else will it do?
+It can also render images and allow you to take screenshots, and has plugins for bypassing anti-bots like Cloudflare.
+For instance, you could program your script to navigate a page and screenshot it at certain times.
+Then analyze those to gain a competitive advantage.
 The options are endless!

 Prerequisites